microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/notebook-post-sections.md

 ---
 title: "Create section"
-description: "Create a new onenoteSection in the specified notebook."
+description: "Create a new onenoteSection in the specified notebook."author: "Jewan-microsoft"
 ---

 # Create section